The following is a step by step instruction for implementing a basic income in the United States.

 If we could start all anew, we would cherish the local economy, promoting free and uncomplicated exchanges of goods and services between individuals to improve our well-being.
 With an unconditional basic income based social security, working for each other would be allowed.
 It would be even better if there were no labour taxes on services individuals provide to each other in the “proximity economy”.

 Would the state lose much of the revenue from the income tax?
 Not much, since those exchanges of services do not tend to occur now, unless in “black”.
 But there would be an increase in revenue for people involved in proximity services, like for those who do not perform paid work today.
-Retired people would also consider earning money on top of their pension if they are sure there is no paperwork hassle and no risk for them to lose part of their retirement benefit.
+Retired people would also consider earning money on top of their pension if they are sure there is no paperwork hassle at their Social Security office locations in Colorado, or wherever was local to them, and no risk for them to lose part of their retirement benefit.

 The extra income would – for example – be spent in restaurants.
 That spending will yield income taxes and consumption taxes for the state, paid by those restaurants.